ztrafe/daily-ships/day-002-particle-playground/README.md

 Interactive particle playground.
 Move your mouse, click to explode.
-Open index.html in any browser.s
+Open index.html in any browser.